AntiPwr/AntiPwr.github.io/root/wiki/Bin.md

 <img src="wiki_images/Bin.png"><i></i></img>

 In [[Purpose Taxonomy]], the universe's creation is a cyclical process involving two primary entities known as the [[nth Creator]] and the [[1st Creator]].
 These [[Creator|Creators]] alternate in shaping the universe, taking turns to construct and influence the cosmos through distinct methodologies based on the [[Mk. the Soul Engine|Soul Engine's]] current [[Question]] and directional flow of [[Time]].
 The Question determines the universe's direction and focus, deciding whether the lateral or linear approach will be more effective in achieving cosmic goals.
+In this context, "linear" refers to an individualistic, microcosmic, and sequential approach, while "lateral" refers to a collectivist, macrocosmic, and holistic approach to achieving a perfect universe.
 This means that in another Question, the two minds could not be based on linearity or laterality, but rather some other fundamental question.

 <!-- wiki-header-section:end -->